lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

   sudo mkdir /srv/shiny-server/mcdemo
   sudo cp -R /home/analytics/presentations-measurecamp09/app.R /srv/shiny-server/mcdemo/
 ```
 where I supposed you called your user **analytics** and you wanted to call your app **mcdemo**.
-Open the browser and go to **http://your_server_ip:3838/mcdemo** to see your new Shiny server running the app: a table and a map of all Cycle hire stations in London, with the corresponding number of docks and total hires and average duration of journey since January 2012.
+Open now the browser and go to **http://your_server_ip:3838/mcdemo** to see your new Shiny server running the app: a table and a map of all Cycle hire stations in London, with the corresponding number of docks and total hires and average duration of journey since January 2012.

 ## Where to go next?